 - 1. General.
 Non-exempt employees who work more than the maximum allowable hours in a workweek or work period must receive either overtime pay or compensatory time leave for their excess hours worked.
 Paid or unpaid time off during which the employee is absent from service for the County shall not be counted as "hours worked" in determining if the maximum allowable number of hours has been exceeded, except as required under the Gap Pay Act (Virginia Code § 9.1-700, et seq.).
 Such absences include, but are not limited to, holiday, sick, annual, and compensatory time leave; leaves of absence; meal breaks; and building closures. - 2.
 Breaks.
 FLSA does not require rest breaks or meal breaks.
 However, supervisors should allow employees time to attend to health and hygiene needs.
 Supervisors may designate specific times for rest and meal breaks.
 Department heads may establish department-wide standards to ensure efficient operations and service.
 Non-exempt employee rest breaks longer than 20 minutes are not compensable as time worked as long as no work is performed and the employee is free to leave his/her post.
-Non-exempt employee meal breaks 30 minutes or longer are not compensable as time worked as long as the employee is completely relieved from duty and free to leave his/her post. - 3.
-Travel Time.
+Non-exempt employee meal breaks 30 minutes or longer are not compensable as time worked as long as the employee is completely relieved from duty and free to leave his/her post.

+- 3. Travel Time.
 When non-exempt employees are required to work outside of County facilities, the hours involved in the actual travel, as well as the hours working, shall be considered time worked.
 Employees shall report this time to their supervisors, using procedures established for that purpose.
-Ordinary travel/commute between an employee's home and work shall not be considered hours worked, unless approved as hours worked by the Department of Human Resources.

-- F. Leaving Premises During the Workday.
+Ordinary travel/commute between an employee's home and work shall not be considered hours worked, unless approved as hours worked by the Department of Human Resources. - F. Leaving Premises During the Workday.
 Departments may establish their own sign-out/notification procedures for employees leaving the premises during the workday. - G. Maximum Allowable Hours.
 A non-exempt employee must be compensated for overtime once the employee has exceeded the maximum allowable hours.
-Maximum allowable hours for employees are as follows: - 7(k) exempt1 Sworn Law-Enforcement 171 hours within the 28-day work period - 7(k) exempt Uniformed Fire Rescue 212 hours within the 28-day work period All Other Employees 40 hours within the workweek - H. Non-exempt Employees.
-Employees who are subject to the FLSA's overtime and compensatory time leave requirements are considered non-exempt. - of the maximum allowable hours per workweek or work period, except as required under the Gap Pay Act (Virginia Code § 9.1-700, et seq.).
-The County must compensate an eligible employee for time worked in excess of the maximum allowable hours by making monetary payment at one and one-half (1.5) times the employee's regular rate of pay for each hour or portion thereof worked or by granting compensatory time leave at the rate of one and one-half (1.5) times for each hour or portion thereof worked. - Pay by Exception.
+Maximum allowable hours for employees are as follows:

+7(k) exempt Sworn Law-Enforcement 171 hours within the 28-day work period period

+7(k) exempt Uniformed Fire Rescue 212 hours within the 28-day work

+All Other Employees 40 hours within the workweek

+- H. Non-exempt Employees.
+Employees who are subject to the FLSA's overtime and compensatory time leave requirements are considered non-exempt. - Overtime.
+This is time that non-exempt employees physically work in excess of the maximum allowable hours per workweek or work period, except as required under the Gap Pay Act (Virginia Code § 9.1-700, et seq.).
+The County must compensate an eligible employee for time worked in excess of the maximum allowable hours by making monetary payment at one and one-half (1.5) times the employee's regular rate of pay for each hour or portion thereof worked or by granting compensatory time leave at the rate of one and one-half (1.5) times for each hour or portion thereof worked. - J. Pay by Exception.
 Albemarle County operates on a "pay by exception" system.
 Each regular employee has a designated number of hours per fiscal year the employee has been allocated as part of the organization staffing plan.
 These annual hours are divided equally into the number of established pay cycles.
-The payroll system will pay this amount automatically unless the employee and supervisor submit adjustments to the base weekly hours such as overtime or leave without pay. - K. Premium Pay.
-This refers to additional compensation, exclusive of overtime, non-exempt employees may receive as an incentive for specific types of work, i.e., shift differentials. - L. Regular Schedule.
-All regular employees have a designated schedule each workweek or work period based upon the base weekly hours.
-Changes to a non-exempt employee's regular schedule that impact the base weekly hours may cause changes to the employee's pay, such as overtime or leave without pay. - M. Straight Time.
-A non-exempt employee's non-overtime hours worked, compensated at the employee's hourly rate.
+The payroll system will pay this amount automatically unless the employee and supervisor submit adjustments to the base weekly hours such as overtime or leave without pay.